andestech/buildroot-external/readme.txt

 Andestech AE350 Platform

 The AE350 prototype demonstrates the AE350 example platform on the FPGA.
-This configuration builds with Linux 5.4 and OpenSBI 0.7 tarballs in AndeSight 5.0.0 package.
+This configuration builds with Linux 5.4 and OpenSBI 0.7 tarballs from AndeSight 5.0.0 package.

 How to build it